Tag Archives: polanyi

 Polanyi saw national socialism as capitalism rooted in a nationalist state

 By the time Polanyi left Vienna in 1933 he had developed powerful critiques of fascism, liberalism and capitalism.
 Polanyi’s analysis of Othmar Spann’s universalism, the Austro-Fascist Constitution of May 1934, and National Socialism laid bare their claims of “true democracy” and anti-capitalism.
 For Polanyi, Spann was an intellectual pioneer whose system anticipated the Fascists and Nazis.
 But Spann’s corporatist system left economic control in the hands of the elites.
-In “Spanns faschistische Utopie,” Polanysi concluded, “His utopia confirms that the essence of fascism guarantees the control of property owners and managers of the means of production over the economic chamber, establishing the power of that chamber over society as a whole.”
+In “Spanns faschistische Utopie,” Polanyi concluded, “His utopia confirms that the essence of fascism guarantees the control of property owners and managers of the means of production over the economic chamber, establishing the power of that chamber over society as a whole.”

 Polanyi made the same point about Austro-Fascism, whose leaders paid lip service to Catholic social theory yet rooted their power in capitalist economics.
 Polanyi disparaged the May Constitution as, “an embodiment of religious and racist fundamentalism,” and, “the arrival of theocracy.”
 The corporate bodies in the Austrian state had no democratic representation; everyone was appointed.